ReinoutDeBleser/basic-angular-form/README.md

 >- Last name :heavy_check_mark:
 >- Email :heavy_check_mark:
 >- Phone number :heavy_check_mark:
->- Favourite language (html, css, js, php, ...), this will be a select with options :heavy_check_mark:
+>- Favourite language (html, css, js, php, ...), this is a select with options, using angular syntax :heavy_check_mark:

 >Error reporting, give some visual feedback to the user if they put something wrong in the inputs.
 TODO